- This event has passed.

 This means that anyone who wished to attend a retreat at Sunyata may do so regardless of their financial circumstances.

-We are asked sometimes for guidance regarding donations and we calculate that €35 per Adult per and €20 per Child per day will meet the running costs of the centre for this retreat.
+We are asked sometimes for guidance regarding donations and we calculate that €35 per Adult per and €20 per Child per day.
 However this is a guide only and if one cannot afford this amount then there is no obligation to do so.
 Equally, if one wishes to give more than the guided amount, then one is welcome to do so.
 All donations are anonymous.

 Nobody involved in the running of the retreat receives any payment and all funds will go directly to the upkeep of the centre.